oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 - Use the `helm upgrade` command with the `--reuse-values` parameter.
 - Supply a new `image` value.

-This is because, even with a new version of the Helm chart, `--reuse-values` will retain the previous image value from when it was installed.
+This rationale for this is because, even with a new version of the Helm chart, `--reuse-values` will retain the previous image value from when it was installed.
 To upgrade, you must override the image value to use the new operator image version.